 Speed – you need a speedy storage platform that keeps up with your pace.
 Your data storage platform must deliver the performance needed to meet your use cases’ demands.
-It should not cause bottlenecks, even when you are using only mass-produced, industry-standard components.
+It should not cause bottlenecks, even when using only commercial off-the-shelf servers, network switches, and cables.
 Your primary and secondary storage systems’ speed is critical if you want to accelerate your services, deliver a snappy experience to your customers, and delight the users of your applications.
-Therefore, your storage solution must be capable of extracting the maximum possible speed (latency, IOPS, data throughput) for a given set of industry-standard servers.
+Therefore, your storage must extract the maximum possible speed (low latency, high IOPS and data throughput) for a given set of industry-standard hardware.
 At StorPool, we have designed and developed unique technologies to ensure that we aggregate your storage drives’ performance linearly.
-The result – as a given StorPool-powered storage system scales, IOPS and throughput increase for all the data inside while latency remains low (~100 µs for NVMe SSDs, sub-200 µs for SATA SSDs).
+The result – as a given StorPool-powered primary storage system scales, IOPS and throughput increase for all data stored inside while latency remains low (~100 µs for NVMe SSDs, sub-200 µs for SATA SSDs).

-Since all the pieces of modern cloud infrastructure rely on the storage system, we believe that there is no room for trade-offs between the reliability, agility, and speed of a data storage solution.
+Since all the pieces of modern cloud infrastructure rely on the storage system, we believe that there is no room for trade-offs between the reliability, agility, and speed of a primary storage platform.
 That is why we have invested in building a solution with a compelling mesh of these three capabilities.
 We continue to raise our standards and invest in building cutting-edge features that guarantee our customers’ primary and secondary storage systems are running optimally.

-The result of all this – StorPool simplifies our customers’ cloud infrastructure, removes all the pains they experienced with legacy storage products, and supercharges their revenue and profits.
+The result of all this – StorPool simplifies our customers’ cloud infrastructure, removes the pains they experienced with legacy storage products, and supercharges their revenue and profits.

 Read on to get an overview of the recent improvements to the reliability, agility, and speed of StorPool Storage.

 - Creating Volumes is now Allowed even in a Critical System State – Enables users to create volumes and serve them to virtual machines, even in a situation where one node in a three-node cluster has failed (e.g., motherboard failure).
 While the system is in a critical state, StorPool keeps two of the data replicas on one of the two remaining nodes.
 When the missing node returns online, the copies are re-distributed to all nodes.